-From interview we summaries the result in table 2, we find many interesting finds.
+Table 2 summaries the interview result.
 Firstly, founders and successors does not in the same page of their succession plan.
-Founder A planed 5 years succession process while the successor is eagerly wanted to take over.
+Founder A plans 5 years succession process while the successor is eagerly wanted to take over.
 Founder B considered himself as a mentor to his son and prepare for the lifelong plan for succession and successor B does not want to comment at it.
 Founder D explain to researcher that he prepared 15 years of succession plan, however the successor D does not aware he is the heritor.
-In case C, founder and successor are in the same picture of succession process and they have agreement even before the succession process.
+In case C, founder and successor are in the same picture of succession process and they have agreement even before the successor enter the company.
+Secondly, we review the relation of the two key persons in the succession process.
 In case A, both father and son agreed they have close relationship but the heritor does not allow his father dominant to family business.
 The successor A choose to fight back to win his position and it seems works for success of succession.
 On the contrary, successor B choose to follow his father's decision and not dare to express himself.
 This might give way for the father manipulate the family business and cause for lifelong succession.
 At case C, both founder and successor express them have very close relationship.
 They believed this is because the mediator has functioned as moderator.